1.1. These rules shall apply to the Veloturk Gran Fondo Cesme 2022.

 16.2.
 List of Penalties

 Due to organizational reasons and for the safety of the participants, the following penalty index shall apply:

-1- Defrauding the organizer by participating under a false name: Banned to race for 5 years or lifetime ban and a fine of 500 euros paid to the organizer.
+1- Defrauding the organizer by participating with false information: Banned to race for 5 years or lifetime ban.

 2- Defrauding the organizer by wrongfully participating as an A or B license: Disqualification, removal from the rider results list and ban to race for 5 subsequent years.